-Pertinent transactions are entirely exempt from state sales and use taxes for FYE 6-19 and FYE 6-20.
-The Department is not aware of any taxpayers eligible for this exclusion.
-The estimated fiscal effect of this exclusion is \$0.
+Pertinent transactions are entirely exempt from state sales and use taxes for FYE 6-20 and FYE 6-21.
+The estimated fiscal effect is negligible.

-43. Pelletized Paper Waste Used in a Permitted Boiler
+44. Pelletized Paper Waste Used in a Permitted Boiler

 This exclusion allows purchases of pelletized paper waste for the exclusive use as combustible fuel by an electric utility or in an industrial manufacturing, processing, compounding, reuse, or production process, including the generation of electricity or process steam to be made free of the general sales tax.
 The purpose of this exclusion is to encourage the use of pelletized paper waste in boilers.